Group of students sitting around a table

 The Jeanette and Morris Kessel Student Center in Pleasantville is the living room of the campus providing relaxation and social interaction, opportunities for education and exchange of thought, and services for Pace University students, staff, faculty, and our community.

 The Kessel Student Center creates an environment that fosters and expands the feeling of community on the Pace University Pleasantville campus.
 The Kessel Student Center is a core component of student life and activity on campus as a popular spot for a variety of entertainment, dining, and student conference rooms.
-The Gottesman Room on the ground floor level, the Butcher Suite and Multipurpose on the upper level, are multi-use rooms for dining, lectures, and special events.
+The Gottesman Room on the ground floor level, the Butcher Suite and Multipurpose Room on the upper level, are multi-use rooms for dining, lectures, and special events.
 A wide terrace with a lawn sloping to the Choate Pond is the setting for barbecues, rallies, receptions, and other special events.

 What’s in The Kessel Student Center?